Logger & events

 Events are used for manually tracing call stacks.
 This way you can check how long your async functions took to run or analyze how often some route is called.

-Events are created with newEvent(logger), most of the time you are not constructing that event or logger your self, but use some of the provided events:
+, most of the time you are not constructing that event or logger your self, but use some of the provided events:

-• ctx.event in server middleware
+in server middlewareevent

-• event as the first argument passed in to queue functions
+as the first argument passed in to queue functions

 Let's check an example of a function that expects an event: